Adam-Thometz/Reptifeed/README.md

 ### How Does It Work? 🌿

 When a user makes an account, they are then prompted to add at least one reptile and add some foods that their reptiles eat often to their pantry.
-They can then feed their reptile based on what's in their pantry and if the pantry is not full enough, they must add other foods to their pantry.
+They can then feed their reptile based on what's in their pantry.

-The user can learn about the foods they need to feed a balanced diet by checking out the foods page, which is also where they can go to add foods to their pantry.
+The user can learn about the foods they need to feed a balanced diet by checking out the foods page.
 At the moment, it only works for blue tongue skinks.
 Learn more in the 'Where Does the Food Data Come From?' section.

-The app keeps track of a specific reptile's diet by randomly assigning food based on a stack of frequencies* that is kept in localStorage for each reptile, which replenishes everytime it runs out.
-It searches the user's pantry to look for foods of the frequency.
-This feature only runs when the user meets certain criteria, which is outlined in the user's todo list.
+The app keeps track of a specific reptile's diet by randomly assigning food based on a frequency pulled from a stack of frequencies*.
+This stack is kept in localStorage for each reptile and replenishes everytime it runs out.

 *`exampleFreqStack = ['occasionally', 'often', 'often', 'moderately', 'often', 'often']` Stacks for this app can be found in `/forntend/src/utils/foodStack.js`